 A Brief History of Coins

 There are many arguments regarding when and where the first coins originated.
 Lydia in Turkey is accepted by most experts as having issued the first coins which date from 650BC but in China a tomb from the Shang Dynasty in 11th century BC was discovered with what could be the first copper money.
 Coins are generally a round piece of metal which is used as money; a means of purchasing goods and services.
 Nowadays, coins are produced by mints all over the world for both circulation and for commemorative purposes.
-Every coin tells a tale and can provide a fascinating insight to our history.
+Every coin tells a tale and can provide a fascinating insight into our history.

 Coin Collecting - Collecting coins was once called the hobby of kings, as historically it was only the wealthy who could afford to indulge in this pursuit.
 Nowadays, everyone can partake in this fascinating pastime no matter what the budget.
 A coin is not just a piece of metal, there are so many more elements to consider; design, historic period when struck, monarch/country’s leader, mint mark, metallic composition and the condition of the coin.
 From collecting coins in your change or holiday-money, to specialising in a particular coin or coins from a particular historic era, to modern